2024 Men's T20 World Cup final: Celebrations

 Major cities in India celebrated the win late into the night by setting off firecrackers.
 Indian supporters in various overseas locations also celebrated the win by hoisting Indian flags and setting off firecrackers.
-Later, BCCI secretary Jay Shah announced a cash reward of ₹125 crore for Team India for the win.
+Later, BCCI secretary Jay Shah announced a cash reward of ₹125 crore for the Indian team for their win.
 The Indian team's departure from Barbados was delayed by over two days due to Hurricane Beryl, which caused a shutdown of air traffic from the island.
 The team eventually departed for Indira Gandhi International Airport on a special Air India flight.

 On 4 July 2024, the Indian team was greeted with a warm welcome by the fans as they landed in Delhi.
-The players and support staff met with the Indian Prime Minister Modi at his residence in 7, Lok Kalyan Marg, New Delhi.
+The players and support staff met with the Indian Prime Minister Modi at his residence in 7, Race Course Road, New Delhi.
 They then flew to Mumbai in a Vistara flight, arrived at the airport with many people cheering once they came with the trophies, taking a 2-kilometre open bus ride from Nariman Point to the Wankhede Stadium, for which an estimated 300,000 fans gathered at the Marine Drive on Netaji Subhash Chandra Bose road.
 At the Wankhede Stadium, the team was felicitated by the BCCI, the players once again lifted the trophy they got, and a cheque of ₹125 crore was handed over by Jay Shah and BCCI President Roger Binny.